-We hope so as Antigua will open its doors for the first edition of the Antigua Wingfoil Championship on May 1-2-3, 2023.
+We hope so as the 55th Antigua Sailing Week will host its second edition of the Antigua Wingfoil Championship on April 25-26-27, 2024.

-Winging seems to bridge a gap across watersports-enthusiasts, and we are excited to join forces with one of the world’s major sailing events, the 54th Antigua Sailing Week and host a Wingfoil Class.
+Winging seems to bridge a gap across watersports-enthusiasts, and we are excited to join forces with one of the worldโs major sailing events, the 55th Antigua Sailing Week and host a Wingfoil Class.
 This is a major step in organizing more large foiling events here in the Caribbean.

 Wingfoiling is on the rise!
 The sport has been gaining traction over the past year.
 It seems to sit somewhere between Kitefoiling and Windfoiling, it combines great aspects of these sports into something that feels completely new.